samfisherirl/UnsilenceVAD/README.md

-# Unsilence  GUI (for normies)
+# UnsilenceVAD

-Fast forward through silences in videos. forked from: https://github.com/lagmoellertim/unsilence
+Fast forward through non speaking segments of videos.

+The issue with most Unsilencers is they rely on sound volume not speach detection.
+VAD filters solve for this.

 Using fastforward instead of clipping out segments prevents popping and clicks between transitions.